solana-labs/solana-web3.js/packages/library/README.md

 const slot = await rpc.getSlot().send();
 ```

-### Using Custom RPC Transports
+### Custom RPC Transports

 The `createSolanaRpc` function communicates with the RPC server using a default HTTP transport that should satisfy most use cases.
-However, you may provide your own transport or decorate existing ones to communicate with RPC servers in any way you see fit.
+You can provide your own transport or wrap an existing one to communicate with RPC servers in any way you see fit.
 In the example below, we explicitly create a transport and use it to create a new RPC client via the `createSolanaRpcFromTransport` function.

 ```ts
 import { createSolanaRpcFromTransport, createDefaultRpcTransport } from '@solana/web3.js';